plain-solutions-gmbh/kirby-grid-block/README.md

 ![Grid block](./.github/screenshot-grid-block.png)

 > This plugin is free to use and published under the MIT license.
-If you use this plugin for commercial purposes and you want to show your appreciation, don't hesitate to [support me with a donation](https://www.paypal.com/donate?hosted_button_id=LBCLZVHS4K2R6).
+If you use this plugin for commercial purposes and you want to show your appreciation, don't hesitate to [support me with a donation](https://www.paypal.com/donate?hosted_button_id=LBCLZVHS4K2R6) or purchasing your license(s) through [my affiliate link](https://a.paddle.com/v2/click/1129/136529?link=1170).

 ## Installation